chrispaynes/go_coursework/chicago_transit/README.md

 ##Todo
-* Print Northbound buses that currently north the office_latitude (41.98)
-* Output buses to a table
-* Monitor Northbound buses and report their distance from the office
 * Display a web alert when a bus gets within 0.5 miles of a bus location
 * Display A Google Map of the Bus with the Suitcase